SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 - **Claude** (Anthropic) endpoints
 - **Ollama** endpoints

+Format conversion is handled automatically in both directions.
+Tool definitions and tool calls travel through WilmerAI in OpenAI's format internally; Claude and Ollama backends have their native formats converted on the way out and back.
+Frontends connected through WilmerAI's Ollama-compatible endpoints (`/api/chat`) receive tool calls in Ollama's native shape (complete calls with `arguments` as a JSON object), regardless of which backend produced them.

+**Multi-turn tool loops depend on how the node delivers the conversation.** When the frontend replays a conversation containing earlier tool calls and their results, those turns reach the backend as native tool messages (for Claude, as native `tool_use`/`tool_result` content blocks) ONLY when the node sends the conversation as a message collection, that is, when the node has no authored `prompt` and uses `lastMessagesToSendInsteadOfPrompt`.
+A node with an authored `prompt` sends the backend a single user message; the conversation, including any tool history, is rendered into that message as text.
+Single-shot tool calls still work through such nodes (the tool definitions are forwarded natively either way), but on the round after a tool result, many models respond with text that imitates a tool call instead of making a real one, because the history they see is text.
+Use `appendNativeToolExchange` (below) to fix this on authored-prompt nodes.
+Completions-paradigm backends (`/v1/completions`-style, Ollama generate) cannot carry tool definitions at all; `allowTools` is silently ignored there.

 ### Configuration

 Tool calling is controlled by the `allowTools` boolean property on workflow nodes.
 It defaults to `false`.
 When set to `true`, the node will include tool definitions in its LLM request if the frontend provided them.